llvm-project/llvm-project-phab/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.sqrt``' intrinsics return the sqrt of the specified operand, returning the same value as the libm '``sqrt``' functions would.
-Unlike ``sqrt`` in libm, however, ``llvm.sqrt`` has undefined behavior for negative numbers other than -0.0 (which allows for better optimization, because there is no need to worry about errno being set).
-``llvm.sqrt(-0.0)`` is defined to return -0.0 like IEEE sqrt.
+The '``llvm.sqrt``' intrinsics return the square root of the operand.

 Arguments:
 """"""""""